Ampelosaurus | The “Vineyard” Dinosaur from the Late Cretaceous

 The first fossil evidence of Ampelosaurus from 1989 in France included fossils that were well-preserved and provided a wealth of information about this dinosaur and its lifestyle.
 Subsequent discoveries of Ampelosaurus fossils have been made in other locations within the Cretaceous period.
 Specifically, four additional sites in France and one in Spain have yielded Ampelosaurus fossils.

-The fossils found include various skeletal elements, providing a good understanding of the dinosaur’s physical characteristics and size.
+The fossils found include a great number of skeletal elements, providing a good understanding of the dinosaur’s physical characteristics and size.
 However, the degree of preservation varies between specimens, and some details about the Ampelosaurus remain unknown.

 Ampelosaurus Size and Description

-The Ampelosaurus was a large long-necked dinosaur, as indicated by the fossil evidence.
-This size and appearance are typical of the Sauropod group, which includes some of the largest dinosaurs that ever lived.
+The Ampelosaurus was a large long-necked dinosaur, as shown by the fossil evidence.
+The size and appearance are typical of the Sauropod group, which includes some of the largest dinosaurs that ever lived.

-In addition, this was a quadrupedal dinosaur, moving on all four limbs.
-Its body was robust, with a long neck and tail, similar to other sauropods.
-The head was relatively small compared to the body, with a mouth equipped to graze on vegetation.
+Like most dinosaurs in that group, it was a quadrupedal dinosaur, moving on all four limbs.
+Its body was robust, with a long neck and tail, compared to its body.
+The head was relatively small, again like most sauropods, with a mouth equipped to graze on vegetation.
 Its limbs were strong and sturdy, designed to support the dinosaur’s significant weight.

 Size and Weight of Type Species

 This was a sizable creature with an estimated length of 49 to 52 feet.
 This size is based on the fossil evidence currently available, although it’s important to note that individual sizes could have varied.
-As a result, the weight of the Ampelosaurus is challenging to provide an accurate estimate without more comprehensive fossil evidence.
-However, given its size and the general characteristics of sauropods, it’s safe to say that the Ampelosaurus was a heavyweight among dinosaurs.
+Based on the evidence we have today, the estimated weight of an adult would have been around nine tons.

 The Dinosaur in Detail